arden001/ASL-project/readme.md

 6. Create train, val, and test folders
 7. Split the data into the folders (train 70% , val 15% , test .15%)
 8. Train the model
+9. Export the network
-9. Use the imagenet program
+10. Use the imagenet program
+11. Set Net and Dataset variables
-10. Classify an image using: imagenet.py --model=$NET/resnet18.onnx --input_blob=input_0 --output_blob=output_0 --labels=$DATASET/labels.txt data/asl_dataset/test/a/(NAME OF IMAGE) $DATASET/test/a/output.jpg
+12. Run this command to see how it operates on an image: imagenet.py --model=$NET/resnet18.onnx --input_blob=input_0 --output_blob=output_0 --labels=$DATASET/labels.txt data/asl_dataset/test/a/(NAME OF IMAGE) $DATASET/test/a/output.jpg
-11. Repeat for images
+              Replace "NAME OF IMAGE" with image name

 [View a video explanation here](video link)